consensus-shipyard/mir/docs/README.md

 ## _Node_

 The top-level component of the library is the [_Node_](/node.go).
-The user of the library instantiates a _Node_ object which serves as the interface to the MirBFT library.
+The user of the library instantiates a _Node_ object which serves as the interface to the Mir library.
 Here we focus on the inner workings of a _Node_.
 A _Node_ contains several [`modules`](/pkg/modules) that,
 inspired by the architecture of [etcdraft](https://github.com/etcd-io/etcd/tree/master/raft), interact through [_Events_](/protos/eventpb/eventpb.proto), also borrowing concepts from the actor model.
+Unlike etcdraft, however, the _Node_ also implements an event loop that orchestrates the processing of those _Events_.

 ## _Events_